brianleetest/testGit/README.md

 ..git commit -m "Adding temp files"
 ..git push

----Once <em>group leader</em> pushes, everyone now does a git pull....
+---Once <em>group leader</em> pushes, everyone now does a git pull---
 + ...
 Everyone should have a conflict on testFile.txt
 ...
 Read the message.
 ...
 Do the commit as instructed.